Ieditzu/WRO-2025/README.md

 ## 🅿️ Starting from Parking

-- Goes straight forward and then wait for serial communication betwen arduino and raspberry for it to turn
+- Goes straight forward and then wait for SoftSerial communication betwen Arduino Mega and HuskyLens

 ---